palerdot/wordl/README.md

 ./wordl
 ```

-Right now, `Go` needs to installed on the user machine for getting the binary.
+Right now, Go needs to be installed on the user's machine to get the binary executable.
 There are plans to provide binaries for different platforms, so that people without `Go` installed can try out **wordl.** Please refer this [issue](https://github.com/palerdot/wordl/issues/1) for more details.

 #### Wordle Words list